lordvaider/lordvaider.github.io/_posts/2021-06-21-Data-Liberation-Front.md

 _The code for this project can be found [here](https://github.com/lordvaider/whatsappscraper)._

-For my next post, I'd initially planned to analyse some WhatsApp group chats and see what I could deduce about the chat participants and the relationships between them.
-There are quite a few examples out there of people who have built tools that collect and display statistics like number of messages sent, most active time of day and most used smileys.
-While this is a perfectly reasonable thing to do, I wanted to try and figure out more readily consumable information like the names (and nicknames) of the people in the chat, their birthdays and anniversaries, and maintain a scoreboard of who wished whom, which people seem to participate in conversations together and try to infer who is close and who isn't - Really, I can't think of a more noble use case for my datadude skills than to generate fresh leads for gossip!
+For my next post, I'd initially planned to analyse some WhatsApp group chats and see what I could deduce about the chat participants and the relationships between them - Ideally something that goes beyond the tools that collect and display statistics like number of messages sent, most active time of day and most used smileys.

 Unfortunately, I got side-tracked while trying to collect my raw WhatsApp data, and because I'm way behind on my publishing deadlines, I decided to write about that instead.